 - Stillman in Time Freak (2018)

 - Willoughby Blake in Slaughterhouse Rulez (2018)

 - Brandon Boyd in 50 States of Fright (2020)

 Tropes applied to his works:

 - Fake Nationality: Frequently.
-He has played a German in The Boy in the Striped Pyjamas, a Frenchman in Hugo and an American in Ender's Game, all before his fifteenth birthday.note
+He has played a German in The Boy in the Striped Pyjamas, a Frenchman in Hugo and an American in Ender's Game, all before his sixteenth birthday.

-- Innocent Blue Eyes: Especially in The Boy In The Striped Pajamas and Hugo, and Merlin, whereas in Ender's Game, they're more like Icy Blue Eyes.
+- Innocent Blue Eyes: Especially in The Boy in the Striped Pyjamas, Hugo, and Merlin, whereas in Ender's Game and later movies/TV shows, they're more like Icy Blue Eyes.

 - Socially Awkward Hero: We see him play this type in Ender's Game, X+Y, The Space Between Us, Then Came You, Time Freak, and Sex Education.

 - Tabloid Melodrama: Butterfield was a candidate for the role of Spider-Man in the Marvel Cinematic Universe.
 When casting, there were rumors that he was about to receive the role but lost out because he felt that he couldn't keep the secrets.
 Although he later debunked the rumors, they persisted for a while.